 …and because we know how stressful it can be, here are a few tips to help you through your interview:

 - If you’re nervous, say so.
 We’re nice people and don’t want to see you sweating bullets.

 - Looking presentable for a video call is important.
 We call it the business mullet – business on top (a nice shirt) and comfy pants on bottom.

 - Tell us about yourself and let us see who you are by giving us a funny story or two to share some of your experiences.

 - Ask us lots of questions!
 Feel free to bring paper/pen and a prepared list of questions.

-- If you have a resume, bring a copy with you.
-If not, you can also bring some projects that you worked on.
-If you show up empty handed because you don’t have anything, it’s not a deal breaker.
+- If you have a resume, send us a copy.
+If not, you can also email some projects that you worked on.
+If you don’t have anything, it’s not a deal-breaker.

 - Relax.
 Sincerely.
 It’s all good and if you’re a nice person, want to do the work, have a good attitude, AND we have an opening, you’re in.
 That’s it!